Call Now For An Assessment Of Your Needs: (410) 390-3101

 Many Marylanders are arrested for possession of marijuana while traveling to and from D.C., which has legalized marijuana possession.
 Even if you purchase the marijuana in D.C., you can still face charges if you are caught with it in Maryland.
 The more marijuana in your possession, the greater the penalties you will face.
 We will discuss the penalties for marijuana possession below.

-Possession of Less Than 10 Grams of Marijuana
+Possession Of Less Than 10 Grams Of Marijuana

 In Maryland, possession of less than 10 grams of marijuana is not considered a criminal offense.
 However, keep in mind that just because you will not receive a criminal charge for possessing under 10 grams of marijuana, doing so is still illegal.
 You will be subjected to civil penalties.
 Possession of up to 10 grams of marijuana is not a crime, so you will not face jail time, an arrest, or have to live with a criminal record.
 You will have to pay the following penalties: